Citegraph/citegraph/README.md

 ## Quick Start

+CiteGraph is built on top of a few technologies.
+JanusGraph is the underlying graph database that stores the citation network.
+Other tech stacks include Spring Boot, Nginx, React, Remix (Server Side Rendering), Lucene, Cassandra, and Spark.
-Of course, only if you want to launch CiteGraph on your own.
+The steps below are useful only if you want to launch CiteGraph on your own.
 Otherwise, just visit [CiteGraph](https://www.citegraph.io) and have fun!

 ### Ingest Graph Data